robforee/UTA-VIRT-CYBER-PT-06-2021-U-LOL/Week-03/1/StudentGuide.md

-# Student Guide

-## Terminal 101 Day 1: How Sweet is the Terminal?
+## 3.1 Student Guide: Terminal 101 Day 1: How Sweet is the Terminal?

 ### Overview